-Benefit Description You Pay Medical Supplies (cont.)
+Benefit Description You You pay Medical Supplies (cont.)
 Standard Option Basic Option Oxygen Note: When billed by a skilled nursing facility, nursing home, or extended care facility, we pay benefits as shown here for oxygen, according to the contracting status of the facility.
-Blood and blood plasma, except when donated or replaced, and blood plasma expanders Note: We cover medical supplies at Preferred benefit levels only when you use a Preferred medical supply provider.
+Preferred: 15% of the Plan allowance (deductible applies) Participating: 35% of the Plan allowance (deductible applies) Preferred: 30% of the Plan allowance Participating/Non-participating: You pay all charges Blood and blood plasma, except when donated or replaced, and blood plasma expanders Note: We cover medical supplies at Preferred benefit levels only when you use a Preferred medical supply provider.
 Preferred physicians, facilities, and pharmacies are not necessarily Preferred medical supply providers.
-Not covered: Infant formulas used as a substitute for breastfeeding Diabetic supplies, except as described in Section 5(f) or when Medicare Part B is primary Medical foods administered orally, except as described in Section 5(f) See previous page All charges See previous page All charges Home Health Services Standard Option Basic Option Home nursing care (skilled) for two hours per day when: • A registered nurse (R.N.) or licensed practical nurse (L.P.N.) provides the services; and • A physician orders the care Preferred: 15% of the Plan allowance (deductible applies) Participating: 35% of the Plan allowance (deductible applies) Non-participating: 35% of the Plan allowance (deductible applies), plus any difference between our allowance and the billed amount Note: Benefits for home nursing care are limited to 50 visits per person, per calendar year.
+Non-participating: 35% of the Plan allowance (deductible applies), plus any difference between our allowance and the billed amount Not covered: All charges All charges Infant formulas used as a substitute for breastfeeding • Diabetic supplies, except as described in Section 5(f) or when Medicare Part B is primary, or are enrolled in the FEP Medicare Prescription Drug Program Medical foods administered orally, except as described in Section 5(f) Home Health Services Standard Option Basic Option Home nursing care (skilled) for two hours per day when: • A registered nurse (R.N.) or licensed practical nurse (L. P.N.) provides the services; and • A physician orders the care Preferred: 15% of the Plan allowance (deductible applies) Participating: 35% of the Plan allowance (deductible applies) Non-participating: 35% of the Plan allowance (deductible applies), plus any difference between our allowance and the billed amount Note: Benefits for home nursing care are limited to 50 visits per person, per calendar year.
 Note: Visits that you pay for while meeting your calendar year deductible count toward the annual visit limit.
-Preferred: \$30 copayment per visit Note: You pay 30% of the Plan allowance for agents, drugs, and/or supplies administered or obtained in connection with your care.
-(See page 152 for more information about "agents.")
+Preferred: \$35 copayment per visit Note: You pay 30% of the Plan allowance for agents, drugs, and/ or supplies administered or obtained in connection with your care.
 Note: Benefits for home nursing care are limited to 25 visits per person, per calendar year.
 Participating/Non-participating: You pay all charges Not covered: Nursing care requested by, or for the convenience of, the patient or the patient's family Services primarily for bathing, feeding, exercising, moving the patient, homemaking, giving medication, or acting as a companion or sitter All charges All charges